dceuinton/lightspeed_test/README.md

 #### Justification

 Building the project around LSCanvas resembles a really basic game engine design (to me at least).
-I see this as a simple and effective way to handle an object that needs to be drawn many times and needs an ways to manage input and output to the user.
+I see this as a simple and effective way to handle a bunch object that needs to be drawn many times, in sync, and that need ways to manage input and output to the user.

-It is now easy to add in new shapes, delete them, and to manipulate them, and this design pattern worked well for me.
+This interface has makes it easy to add in new shapes, delete them, and to manipulate them, and this design pattern worked well for me.

 ### Shape